 Mykonos can be a magical place whether you are 18 or 80.
 There’s a spell the island seems to cast from the moment you step on to the airport tarmac or slide into their famous Mercedes taxis, winding your way towards those iconic windmills.
-This pocket travel guide gives you a snapshot of what to do in Mykonos; our favourite places to stay, eat, explore and play on the infamous Greek island, so you can create your own magical Mykonos itinerary.
+This guide features tips for what to do in Mykonos from where to stay, eat, explore and play on the infamous Greek island, so you can create your own magical Mykonos itinerary.

 My first visit to Mykonos was as an 18-year-old backpacker.
 I still remember the visit clearly.
 We stayed in a stiflingly hot cabin without air conditioning at Super Paradise Beach, danced in the sand and immersed ourselves in the legendary Mykonos all night parties.

 My most recent visit was very different and the island had become so too.
 It’s much more sophisticated these days, but it still has that same vibe; a feeling that makes you want to let your hair down, chat to the locals and introduce yourselves to perfect strangers across a bar or restaurant.
 You know you are going to have fun when you walk the streets of the island, no matter how much party stamina you have.

 A little older and potentially a little wiser, we became acquainted with the island and fell in love with it all over again, in a new way.
 While well-known for its nightlife scene, when it comes to what to do in Mykonos, it’s totally up to your personal pace.
 While it can get wild in the early hours is also a beautiful place to spend long summer days; relaxing by a roof top pool, road tripping to its beautiful beach clubs or spending hours people watching over a glass of wine.